COVID-19 Information Read the Latest

 Your kidney transplant education guide has a section on vaccinations.
 But you should always ask your child's doctor about any scheduled shots or vaccines they need.

-Your social worker can give you details about financial assistance and other resources you may have access to during this time.
+Your social worker can tell you about financial and other helpful resources you may have access to during this time.

-It’s vital to make a financial plan so your family can sustain itself for the month or so after your child's transplant.
+It's vital to start making a financial plan as early as you can in your child's transplant journey.
+Your family will need to sustain itself for the month or so after they get their new kidney.

-Talk with your transplant coordinator about the pets in your home and what you should do to protect your child from illness.
+Talk with your transplant coordinator about the pets in your home.
+They can tell you what you should do to protect your child from illness.

-Your child's friends and family members may want to visit your child after they return home.
+Your child's friends and family members may want to visit after they get home, but they shouldn't if they're sick.

-Visitors should not be sick and should maintain proper hygiene (such as using hand sanitizer or washing their hands thoroughly) while visiting.
+During visits, people maintain proper hygiene (such as using hand sanitizer or washing their hands).

-Keep in mind that your child may not feel like having visitors all the time.
+Keep in mind that your child may not feel like having people visit all the time.
 You should prepare to tell people if your child isn't up for a visit.